Yochengliu/Relation-Shape-CNN/docs/index.md

     <img src="images/rotation.jpg" width="70%" height ="70%" alt="rotation.jpg" />
 </div>
 <p align = 'center'>
-<small> All the models are trained without related data augmentations, _e.g._, translation or rotation, to avoid confusion.
+<small> All the models are trained without related data augmentations, e.g., translation or rotation, to avoid confusion.
 During testing, we perform random permutation (perm.) of points, add a small translation of 0.2 and rotate the input point cloud by 90 degree and 180 degree. </small>
 </p>

 <h1 align = "center">Visualization and Complexity</h1>